jrdngr/pngme_book/src/chapter_2.md

 ## Requirements
-1. Copy the unit tests at the bottom of this page and paste them at the bottom of your `chunk.rs` file.
+1. Copy the unit tests below and paste them at the bottom of your `chunk.rs` file.
 2. Write a `Chunk` struct with your implementation of PNG chunks.
 3. Implement `TryFrom<&[u8]>` for your `Chunk`.
 4. Implement `Display` for your `ChunkType`.